-Ray moved to America from New Zealand in 2008 when he came to play rugby for BYU (National Champions 09,12,13,14,15).
+Ray moved to America from New Zealand in 2008 to play rugby for BYU (National Champions 09,12,13,14,15).
 He and his wife Cara enjoy being outdoors, eating pizza, and seeing new places.
-They try to get back to Cara’s home state of Alaska as much as possible to visit her family, have outdoor adventures, and FISH!
-Also because it is cheaper than going all the way to New Zealand.
+They try to get back to Cara’s home state of Alaska as much as possible to visit her family, have outdoor adventures, and fishing.

-Jake received his Psychiatric Nurse Practitioner Degree at University of Utah, he worked at the behavioral health unit in the IHC Hospital in St. George Utah and the LDS Hospital in Salt Lake City Utah.
+Jake received his Psychiatric Nurse Practitioner Degree from the University of Utah.
+He is also licensed in the State of Nevada where he serves the under privileged population in Southern Nevada.
+Jake worked at the behavioral health unit at the IHC Hospital in St. George Utah and the LDS Hospital in Salt Lake City Utah.

-He has worked in multiple levels of behavioral health treatment settings including inpatient, outpatient, wilderness and a number of residential programs.
+Jake has worked in multiple levels of behavioral health treatment settings including inpatient, outpatient, wilderness and a number of residential programs.
 He has grown to love treating the adolescent and young adult population and customizes every treatment plan to their situation.

-His theory on medication management is to use the least amount of medication possible to stabilize the individual.
+Jake’s theory on medication management is to use the least amount of medication possible to stabilize the individual.
 This in turn allows the patient to develop appropriate coping skills and to not always have to rely on medication to solve the problem at hand.

 While he’s not treating patients, Jake spends his time outdoors, either hiking, mountain biking, or boating.
 He especially enjoys spending time with his children and especially his grandchildren.